Buy Car Insurance Online

 Various factors play important parts in determining a vehicle's score following a crash test.
 Measurement of loadings is one of these.
 Another one can be decelerations that dummies sustain during a crash.
 Vehicles with advanced safety features receive additional points.
 A driver’s side airbag is mandatory even for a one-star rating.

-What Are the Future Safety Improvements?
+What are the Future Safety Improvements?

 At present, an emphasis is put on making the safety features of vehicles more advanced and smart.
 A recent advancement in this field has been that of smart airbags.
 Depending on an occupant’s seating position and weight, he/she can deploy these airbags at different speeds and pressures.